Darryl Kelly

-Darryl Kelly (d.
-2019) was a Canadian politician.
+Darryl Kelly (died 2019) was a Canadian politician.
 He represented the riding of Humber Valley in the Newfoundland and Labrador House of Assembly from 2007 to 2011 as a member of the Progressive Conservatives.

 Kelly stood as the Progressive Conservative candidate in a by-election in Humber Valley on February 13, 2007, losing by a margin of just seven votes to Liberal candidate Dwight Ball.
 However, Kelly defeated Ball in the general election on October 9, 2007.
 In the 2011 general election Kelly was defeated in a rematch against Ball.